jouni-kantola/grid-snake/README.md

 ## Play
 The UI is responsive and works on both computers and touch devices.
 In the latter scenario, on-screen game controls are displayed.
 Try it out here:
 [Grid Snake](https://jouni.kantola.se/by-me/grid-snake/)

+## Run locally
+Currently no build step is required to run locally.
+Serve the files in `./src` folder.
+Example:
+- `npx http-server ./src`